 “The National Minimum Wage remains one of the most important rights introduced by the Government in the last decade.
 Before it was introduced, some workers could expect to be paid as little as 35p an hour, our legislation has ensured that can no longer happen.

 “I am proud of the minimum wage; it makes a real difference to the lives of many of our lowest-paid workers and protects them from exploitation.
 It also creates a level playing field for business and boosts the economy.”

 Paul Myners, chairman of the Low Pay Commission commented: “This increase means that the minimum wage will have risen by 59 per cent since it was introduced in April 1999 - almost double the expected growth in prices over the same period.
 Despite many predictions to the contrary, job numbers in the industries most affected by the minimum wage have grown and grown Roulette i USAUSA:s spelindustri hade givetvis koll pa allt stort som kunde gynna deras egna casinon och darfor drojde det inte manga ar innan roulette ocksa kom till USA. significantly over the same period.”

 The Government is also tightening up enforcement of the minimum wage with new measures, including:

 • A fairer way of dealing with national minimum wage arrears, calculated to ensure that employees do not lose out as a result of underpayment.

-• Tougher penalties for employers who break the law, increasing the maximum penalty for non-payment of the National Minimum Wage from £5,000 to an unlimited fine.
+• Tougher penalties At the quick fix urine International shop you will find a range of detox supplements and related health items especially chosen for their quality and effectiveness. for employers who break the law, increasing the maximum penalty for non-payment of the National Minimum Wage from £5,000 to an unlimited fine.
 Serious cases of non-compliance will be tried in a Crown Court.